rdavies2980/rdavies2980.github.io/_pages/notes/PathInt.md

     \int dx' A(x,x')A^{-1}(x',x'') = \delta(x-x'')
 \end{equation}

-making it the Green's function of the operator kernal (or propogator).
-This means that the weighted averages are now equal to the Green's functions and this is a crucial link that will turn out to be useful and is the connective tissue between the two formalisms.
-In the usual second quantised formalism Green's functions are reduced into a simple form by Wick's theorem, but here it is by reducing complicated actions to averages of quadratic actions through some expansion.
+making it the Green's function of the operator $$A$$ (or propagator).
+This means that the weighted averages of the components $$\langle v_nv_m \rangle$$ are now equal to Green's functions and this is the connective tissue between the two formalisms of path integrals and second quantisation.
+In the usual second quantised formalism, more complicated Green's functions are reduced into a sum of products of simpler ones by Wick's theorem.
+Here however it is found through repeated differentiation of the action and the different ways in which a non-zero result can be obtained.

 ### Partition Functions as Functional Integrals

-Having obtained the path integral, why is it a good formalism?
-The main answer to that lies when we recast the formalism to become field integrals but there are still useful things that can be found from this.
-The connection to classical can be seen with a bit of generalising of the partition function.
+Having obtained the path integral and introduced new mathematics to deal with it, why is it a good formalism?
+The main answer to that lies when we recast the formalism to become field integrals which will be done in the next section.
+However, a connection to statistical mechanics can be seen with a bit of messing around with the partition function.
 Normally the partition function involves a sum of $$e^{-\beta V}$$ over all possible states of the system, where $$V$$ is the suitable energy functional.
 Supposing that the energy functional is an integral over space (for example a string in a potential), and that there are an infinite number of possibilities the system can be in.
 If the string is length $$L$$ in the $$x$$ direction and the potential is in the $$u$$ direction we can find the partition function as:

 \begin{equation}
     \mathcal{Z} = \int \mathcal{D}u \exp(-\beta \int_0^L dx(\sigma(\partial_xu)^2 + V(u)) ) = \int dq \langle q| e^{-it H/\hbar}|q\rangle
 \end{equation}

 where the final equality is from letting $$\hbar = 1/\beta$$ and $$t = -iL$$ and allows us to express the partition function of a classical system with a quantum mechanical amplitude.
-This will turn out to be usefl when considering actual systems, allowing the existance of imaginary time allows us to consider statistical effects.
+This will turn out to be useful when considering actual systems, allowing the existance of imaginary time allows us to consider statistical effects.
 The link between $$d$$ dimensional quantum mechanics and $$d+1$$ dimensional statistical mechanics, is true in general.
 The strength of fluctuations is given by $$\hbar$$ and $$\beta$$ and the 'extra' dimension is absorbed into the time.

 This however is even useful for quantum mechanics of a single particle, where the partition function is the trace over the exponential of the Hamiltonian as an operator.
 From the connection, this can be reformulated as a trace over the transition amplitude evaluated at an imaginary time.
-So the real time dynamics and statistical ascepts can both be formulated from the same thing, providing that imaginary time is allowed.
+So the real time dynamics and statistical aspects can both be formulated from the same thing, providing that imaginary time is allowed.

 ## Field Integrals

-Our task is to now extend the idea of a path integral to quantum field theory.
+Our task is to now extend the idea of a path integral of quantum mechanics to quantum field theory.
 In a quantum mechanical sense, we elevated a single point particle to an integral over all time-dependent configurations.
 In field theory, the demotion of position from a dynamical variable to a label means the degrees of freedom are already continuous.
 A path integral over this will be integration over a single copy of these variables at each instant of time.
 We are integrating over surfaces that are mappings from space-time to the field manifold [^2].

 <figure class="align-center">
 <img src="../images/PathInt/FieldIntegral.png" style="width: 70%" class="align-center">